The SSH key object

 Don't have local SSH keys already or don't know what that is?
 See the SSH key setup and intro.

 The public part of the key must be imported in the fortrabbit dashboard.
-Paste the PUBLIC part of the key and not the private part.
-The value to paste into the text field can be read into the clipboard.
+Paste the public part of the key, not the private part.
+The value to paste into the text field can be copied to the clipboard.

 # macOS